 Licensed Veterinary TechnicianKelly Hillary

-Kelly always thought she wanted to work with animals and after working at a kennel & grooming shop in High school she knew.
-She graduated from Middletown High School in 1996.
-Kelly began her training in 2003 as a Technician at VCA Glasgow.
-She moved on to a large hospital to gain more experience & focus on Surgery & Emergency.
+Kelly always dreamed of doing nothing but working with animals.
+She started out working in a kennel and groom shop in high school.
+Kelly graduated from Middletown High School.
+After trying her hand in the business world, she came back to animals as a grooming Bather.
+In 2003 she began training as a Technician at VCA Glasgow, then moved on to a large hospital to gain more experience & focus on Surgery & Emergency.
 While there, she worked and studied to become a Licensed Veterinary Technician.

 Kelly came to VCA Kirkwood in March 2011 & is now the Technical Supervisor.
-She lives in Newark with her Husband, Ciaran, children Brendan & Clare & 3 adopted dogs, Chance an 11yr old Pit Bull, Baby a Pomeranian, & Fiona a Boston Terrier puppy.
-They enjoy taking family dog walks, bike riding, working in the yard, & going to the beach.
+She lives in Newark with her children Brendan & Clare, 3 adopted animals, Baby a Pomeranian, Bingley a tabby cat, and Hennie a Pitbull.
+Together they enjoy taking family dog walks, bike riding, working in the yard, & going to the beach.

 Licensed Veterinary TechnicianKari Malatesta